Why do we need to set specific times for seeing our patients on rounds?

 Won’t a rounding system with strict job descriptions interfere with my personal approach to medicine?

 This is one of the first concerns many physicians express.
 However, in reality, by improving communication and overall efficiency the background work of being an attending is completed in a more timely fashion.
-This allows more time for the attending to teach and manage complex cases.
+The rounding becomes habit and can be performed in the background allowing members to focus on management issue rather than procedural issues.
+Completion of rounds in under 2 hours allows the attending time to teach after rounds and to discuss the management complex cases in more detail.
 Gatorounds allows each attending to better showcase their individual skills.

 Shouldn’t the house staff see many different ways of running rounds?
 This will allow them to decide how they will manage their cases when they become attendings.
 Because most faculty attend on Medicine for only 2-4 weeks per year, this means each resident and intern will be subjected to approximately 20 different rounding systems per year.
 This is the equivalent of a football team having 20 different coaches and 20 different playbooks during the year.
 We have found that our attending physicians have difficulty switching from their own system to Gatorounds.
-That is only one change in playbooks, imagine 20!
+That represents one change in playbooks, imagine 20!
 Surveys of our house staff consistently point out that they would prefer a single rounding system.
 A single rounding system becomes habit (background) and allows the team to concentrate on patient care issues rather than the adjusting to a new playbook every two weeks.

 How should you describe an overnight complication?
 When a complication or unexpected event occurs overnight use the SBAR communication protocol.